jtippett/jjfs/docs/user-guide.md

 ### Q: Is my data safe?

 **A:**
-- All changes are versioned in Jujutsu (can rollback)
+- Jujutsu versions all changes (you can rollback)
-- Use remotes for off-machine backup
+- Remotes provide off-machine backup
-- jjfs doesn't delete data (only creates new versions)
+- jjfs creates new versions instead of deleting data
 - Regular backups recommended: `tar -czf backup.tar.gz ~/.jjfs/repos/`

 ### Q: Can I use this in production?